exasol/virtual-schemas/doc/user-guide/user_guide.md

 ## Create Virtual Schema

+Now we create the Virtual Schema adapter script.
 The adapter will retrieve the metadata via JDBC and map them to virtual tables.
 The metadata (virtual tables, columns and data types) are then cached in Exasol.